bootchk/radioSoC/readme.md

 Using Softdevice means the implementation is restricted: can't define some ISR's and thus can't conveniently use interrupts, but must poll or just wait for events.

 Historically, the NRF51 builds were not SOFTDEVICE_PRESENT.
-Now the NRF52 builds are always SOFTDEVICE_PRESENT.
+Now there are two NRF52 builds:

+    Debug52 not SD
+    Debug52wSD SOFTDEVICE_PRESENT.

+Debug52 uses only nRF5x

+Debug52wSD uses nRF5x (but not LowFreqClockRaw) and instead uses libNRFDrivers and its LowFreqClockCoordinated

 Build configs